iammaxlichter/Apollo/README.md

 # Apollo

+<h1
-We were inspired by a vision to make investing easily accessible to all, regardless of income or past investing experience.
+We were inspired by a vision to make investing easily accessible to all, regardless of income or past investing experience.</h1>